MuratSettaroglu/MuratSettaroglu/README.md

 ## Projects

-- **Description:** I will be uploading various projects that I made in order to show you my experience.
+I will be uploading various projects that I made in order to show you my experience.

+- ### Project 1: [Miracle]

+- **Description:** Miracle is the senior project I made during my last year of university.
+It is a 2D Puzzle RPG that I made using Pygame.
+- **GitHub Repository:** [Link to the GitHub repository]

+- ### Project 2: [HeySpotify]

+- **Description:** This is a simple program that will listen for the word "Hey Spotify" followed by a song name in order to play that song.
+- **GitHub Repository:** [Link to the GitHub repository]

 ## Skills